Spirit (comics character): Comic strip

 From October 13, 1941 to March 11, 1944, there was also a black-and-white daily newspaper comic strip starring the Spirit.
 These were later reprinted in several collections, including the complete run in DC's The Spirit Archives Volume 25.

 In early 2017, the Spirit returned to newspaper strips as a guest-star in Dick Tracy by Mike Curtis (script) and Joe Staton (art), continuing the trend of Tracy stories reviving characters from defunct strips.

 Television film

 The character was the subject of a 1987 ABC television film starring Sam J. Jones as the Spirit, Nana Visitor as Ellen Dolan, and Garry Walberg as Commissioner Dolan.
 The film served as a pilot for a planned TV series.

 Planned animated film

 An animated feature to be directed by Brad Bird was in development in the 1980s.
 Steven Paul Leiva, animator Jerry Rees, and producer Gary Kurtz also were involved, and a presentation trailer was produced.
-The Spirit's voice was supplied by animator Randy Cook.
+The Spirit's voice was supplied by animator Randall William Cook.